ethus3h/personal/work/Fall 2018/NMD498/2018m09d08-Assignment-2: Text-Based Proposal.md

 - Data formats
   - Specifications
   - Reference implementations
+- Data storage: append-only set of records, each comprising a unique ID paired with a node document
 - Client app
 - Server apps:
   - Public-facing API
   - Search engine
   - Storage backend

 ### Development principles

 #### Prerequisites for code to be added to the repository